locomote/decaffeinate/docs/amendments.md

 To address this problem `--bind-methods-after-super-call` option has been added.

-### --compact-method-binding
+### --compact-methods-binding

-There is also one more extra option - `--compact-method-binding`.
+There is also one more extra option - `--compact-methods-binding`.

 The option causes all instance methods binding in a single line: `this._bindMethods('method1', 'method2');`